Christopher-Hayes/fedi-act/README.md

 ## Thanks to

+- **@lartsch**: For 95% of the code in this fork.
 - **@raikasdev**: For the cross-browser storage API support fix.
 - **@rosemarydotworld**: For the jQuery.DOMNodeAppear customization, filling in where MutationObservers and delegation failed.
-- All the direct [contributors](https://github.com/Christopher-Hayes/fedi-act/graphs/contributors) to this repository!
+- All the direct contributors [from the original repo](https://github.com/lartsch/fedi-act/graphs/contributors) and [this fork](https://github.com/Christopher-Hayes/fedi-act/graphs/contributors)!